 Founder and Director

 Melissa is the Founder and Director of the Museum of Architecture which she started in 2006 to help architects be more entrepreneurial and help the public better engage with architecture.
 Melissa has created projects such as The Gingerbread City, Sandcastles, and has initiated innovative programmes such as MoA Directors and Associates Club to share best practice in the industry.
 She has lectured on new business strategies for the built environment at institutions including: Harvard GSD, UCL, and the Architectural Association.
 Melissa has a Masters in Architecture from Pratt Institute and a BA architecture from the University of Massachusetts.
 She worked as an architectural designer for Zaha Hadid Architects from 2006-2009.
 Melissa is also the Founder and Director of Nous Collaborative, an agency that specialises in bringing architecture and the creative industries together with brands.
 Her clients include the Wild Turkey Bourbon, Dove, Ocean Spray, and the Delfina Foundation.

 MoA Business Academy

-Linda trained as an architect at University of California at Berkeley and worked in architectural and design practices in NYC, Tokyo, and Hong Kong before settling in London.
-She manages and plans for the MoA Business Academy, including the MoA Directors and the Associates Club programmes.
+Linda trained as an architect at University of California at Berkeley and practiced architecture in NYC, Tokyo, and Hong Kong before settling in London.
+She manages and plans for the MoA Business Academy, including the MoA Directors and the MoA Associates programmes.

 Catherine Pease, Director vPPR Architects